tozny/js-account-sdk/doc/classes/Client.md

 ▸ **addDefaultRealmGroups**(`realmName`, `groups`): `Promise`<`void`\>

 Add default groups for the request realm.
-_note: when default realm groups change, existing users groups are not updated_
+_note: when default realm groups are changed existing users' groups are not updated_

 **`example`**
 ```js